pga2rn/simple-sqlite3-orm/README.md

 ### Update rows

-You can update specific rows as follow:
+You can update specific rows with one set of params as follow:

 ```python
 # specify rows by matching cols
 #   WHERE stmt will be generated from `where_cols_value`.
 orm.orm_update_entries(